 African American

-A two-time Grammy Award winner, White officially recorded 20 studio albums during his stellar career.
-Selling over 100 million records, he stands among the most successful and beloved bass singers in music history.
+A two-time Grammy Award recipient, White recorded an impressive 20 studio albums throughout his illustrious career.
+With more than 100 million records sold, he remains one of the most accomplished and cherished bass vocalists in the history of popular music.

 Recommended: